-Pramod: Ok, well you know, very well said Damian.
-Now, in what ways you know like you have been teaching and for like 20- 25 years you have been programming, you know in what ways does the choice of a programming language influence the efficiency of a developer?
+Pramod: Ok, very well said Damian.
+In what ways does the choice of a programming language influence the efficiency of a developer?

 Damian: Oh…!
 I think it has a profound influence, maybe less so as you get to be a more experienced programmer, but initially at least the choice of programming language is going to determine how you think about the problem, so this is kind of Sapir-Whorf hypothesis for programming languages: that the language or languages that you know, and the paradigms that they support, and ways of solving problems that they support, will basically limit the way you can think of solving your problem.
 So you know nothing about functional programming, you will not be able to solve your problem in a functional style, even if a functional style is exactly the right way to solve your problem.
 [Okay] So the choice of programming language really influences that.